Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Numerical methodology

-To model the effects of the interaction between the gas and liquid phases on the turbulence, we use two subgrid-scale models.
-For the gas phase, the continuousGasKEqn model was used, which is a one-equation subgrid-scale model.
-This is an unpublished model developed for Eulerian multiphase solvers and available in OpenFOAM.
-For the liquid phase, the one-equation model proposed by \cite{niceno2008one} was used.
 When using LES together with Eulerian two-fluid modelling, bubble size and grid size are coupled by the Milelli criterion \citep{milelli2002numerical}, which states that the mesh size should be at least 1.5 times the diameter of the bubbles.
+In physical terms, for the model to represent the dispersed bubbles, they should occupy less than one grid cell since the equations are phase averaged and the dispersed phase is treated as a continuum.
 The bubble diameter, $d_b= 2$ mm, was chosen in agreement with the bubble size in previous laboratory experiments \citep{bacot2022bubble, o2024effect}.
 Hence, a structured grid of 5 \unit{mm} was used, except for the case with the largest lock dimensions, where a 10 \unit{mm} grid was used due to computational constraints.
-For the drag and lift forces, we used the closures proposed by \cite{schiller1933drag} and \cite{tomiyama2002transverse}, respectively.
+For the drag and lift forces, we used the closures proposed by \citet{schiller1933drag} and \citet{tomiyama2002transverse}, respectively.
 In line with \citet{rzehak2017unified} and \citet{oldeman2020numerical}, we used a constant virtual mass coefficient of 0.5.
 This choice is further supported by the results of \citet{zhang2006numerical} who showed that in bubble columns there is a negligible difference when either a constant virtual mass coefficient or one that depends on the bubble aspect ratio are used.